viktor-nikolov/MicroBlaze-DDR3-tutorial/README.md

 > The MicroBlaze tutorials I found on the internet generally clock the MicroBlaze on 100 MHz.
 I discovered during my testing that going higher is possible but somewhat tricky.
 The design I'm presenting here is a result of a considerable amount of "trial and error" testing.
 > For example: When I created a Clocking Wizard with a single 200 MHz output clock and used it for both the MIG Reference Clock and the MicroBlaze (including peripherals), the design worked fine with MicroBlaze instruction and data caches disabled but failed with caches enabled.
 When I switched to a Clocking Wizzard with two output clocks of the same 200 MHz frequency (one connected to the MIG Reference Clock, the other to the MicroBlaze and peripherals), everything worked fine.
 I'm not able to explain what the issue was when a single source clock was used.
 > In my testing, the MicroBlaze didn't work with a frequency above 210 MHz, so I will stay on 200 MHz in this demo to be safe.
 > Please be aware that if you modify my design and face issues, the first troubleshooting step is to lower the MicroBlaze frequency.
+> Another trick is to clock the MicroBlaze and peripherals from a separate Clocking Wizard, which is not used for anything else.

 Search for "clocking" in the IP Catalog and drag Clocking Wizzard to the diagram.
 Double-click on the Clocking Wizzard to configure it.
 We make changes only on the Output Clocks tab.